fredwu/jquery-endless-scroll/README.md

 - _resetCounter_ (function) - resets the fire sequence counter if the function returns true, this function could also perform hook actions since it is applied at the start of the event
 - _ceaseFire_ (function) - stops the event (no more endless scrolling) if the function returns true

-In a typical scenario, you won’t be using the `data` option, but rather the `callback` option.
+In a typical scenario, you won't be using the `data` option, but rather the `callback` option.
 You may use it to trigger an AJAX call and updates/inserts your page content.

 ## Usage